Menus

 These settings arrange the menu items horizontally or vertically.

-Symbol as separator between menu items
+Icon used as a separator between menu items

 No separator